y-chai/y-chai.github.io/_pages/about.md

 #   image: "/images/zakim.jpg"
 ---

-I am a Chinese national and received my MS degree in plant pathology and PhD in applied economics, both at the University of Minnesota.
+I received my MS degree in plant pathology and PhD in applied economics, both at the University of Minnesota.
 As a plant pathologist I studied rust resistance genetics in barley.
 As an agricultural economist my research focuses on agricultural innovation, production, productivity, and the bio-economics of crop varietal change and production risk.
 I currently work as an agro-economist at the [GEMS Informatics Center](https://agroinformatics.org/), University of Minnesota.

 ## Education:
 **University of Minnesota**